ajmeyghani/angular2-intro-book/output/mdx/chapter0-setup/2-vscode-basics.md

 - To install extensions open the prompt with `command + shift + p` and type:

-    - `> install extension`
+    ```
+    > install extension
+    ```

-- Open the shortcuts settings from `Preferences > Keyboard Shortcuts`, and then you can add your own shortcuts:
+- You can change the keyboard shortcuts settings from `Preferences > Keyboard Shortcuts`.
+Open the settings and then you can add your own shortcuts:

     ```
     // Place your key bindings in this file to overwrite the defaults